Henry Walter Marchant

 Wartime Service

-He was also a member of the Territorial Force and was sent to France shortly after the beginning of the war, having been given the Regimental Number 2585 (265531 according to C.W.G.C. records) and posted to No. 4 Company of the 1st Battalion.
-He fought at Arras, Ypres, on the Somme and Cambrai.
-It was there that he was reported missing and was said to have been badly wounded and left in a trench later overrun by the enemy.
+He fought at Arras, Ypres, on the Somme and elsewhere until he was killed at Cambrai.
+He was reported missing at Geauzencourt, and was said to have been badly wounded and left in a trench later overrun by the enemy.

 The Battalion took up positions north, east and south east of Villers Faucon in the Somme Sector to resist the thrust of the German offensive of the 21st March 1918.
 The Herts had moved forward to the retreating line of the 16th Division and were part of the 116th Brigade that was virtually destroyed that day.